hirwaishimwe/rad-report/README.md

 ## Features

-- View all the exams in the exam or admin page
+- Exams Overview: Access a centralized dashboard to view all patient exams.
-- Create an exam with detailed description of the patient and images
+- Exam Management: Create detailed exam entries with patient information and X-ray images.
-- Edit or Delete exisiting Exams in the admin page
+- Edit and Delete: Easily modify or remove existing exam records from the admin page.
-- Search for specific exams by patient ID
+- Search Functionality: Quickly locate specific exams using patient ID for efficient retrieval.
+- Responsive Design: Accessible on various devices, ensuring critical information is always at hand.

+## Getting Started

+### Prerequisites

+Before installation, ensure you have Git, Node.js, and npm installed on your system.

-## Installation
+### Installation

 1. Clone the Repository